Since the initial stages of the COVID-19 pandemic, there have been reports of increased gender-based violence (GBV) against women and girls globally.

 “Victims are forced to remain in confined spaces with their perpetrators for months, with no access to help.
 In addition, perpetrators adopted destructive behavioural patterns, such as restricting communications, movement, and independent thought,” the paper noted.

 “This violence is not just physical but also mentally abusive.
-Victims begin to feel completely reliant on their perpetrators, causing them to lose their self-identity and preventing them from escaping this vicious cycle.
+As a result, victims begin to feel completely reliant on their perpetrators, causing them to lose their self-identity and preventing them from escaping this vicious cycle.
 Their dependency on perpetrators could also stem from losing their source of income and financial autonomy during the pandemic.”

 “During this period of economic decline, job losses, online classes and remote working, staying at home proved more dangerous to women and children.
 Although the government and numerous NGOs established helplines and digitalised most of their resources, many women, especially those from marginalised communities, were cut off from the outside world.”
 The report determined that this resulted in a lack of awareness and disempowerment.